zukunft/zukunft.com/docs/llm/structure.md

 - The failure must reach the user: a backend write that reports "not ok" has to propagate into the frontend `$msg` (see `docs/llm/state-and-messages.md`), not be swallowed by a conversion or an `if ($msg->is_ok())` gate that hides it.
+  Recording the reason on a message that nobody reads is the same silent failure one level later, so a message created below the entry point is merged, returned, read or kept — see "A created message must reach the caller" in `docs/llm/state-and-messages.md`, which `php_user_message_creation_tests` checks.

 This is the `$msg` counterpart of "log the unexpected branch": `log_err` makes an *internal* inconsistency visible to developers; a `$msg` entry makes a *user-